mainsail-crew/mainsail/docs/configurations/necessary-cfg.md

 *  [Custom Commands](configuration#customisation)

 ## Virtual SD Card
-This allows gcode file uploads.
+The `Virtual SD Card` allows gcode file uploads.
 ```yaml
 [virtual_sdcard]
 path: ~/gcode_files
 ```

 ## Display Status
-This is required for messages in your status panel, if you don't have a `[display]` in your configuration.
+`Display Status` is required for messages in your status panel, if you don't have `[display]` in your configuration.
 ```yaml
 [display_status]
 ```

 ## Pause, Resume, Cancel
-This enables pause / resume in mainsail.
+These macros control the current print job.

 ```yaml
 [pause_resume]
 ```

 # Macros
-## for pause / resume / cancel functionality
+## Add pause / resume / cancel functionality
-These should be modified to your own needs.
+You can modify the below macros to fit your needs.
 {% raw %}
 ```yaml
 [gcode_macro PAUSE]